-As at 31 December 2011, there was a claim against Unipharma AD under a tax assessment bill at the amount of BGN 96 thousand.
+There is a claim against Unipharma AD under a tax assessment bill at the amount of BGN 96 thousand.
 The management of the Group believes that the amounts are not due and therefore, no provisions have been included in these consolidated financial statements with regard to this court dispute.